 Is there support for international students on campus?+

 Once enrolled in the College, international students can find support in the Office of Intercultural Advancement (IRC).
 The International Advisor assists with immigration and naturalization matters, serves as a personal and academic counselor, and coordinates communication to and among international students.
 Many activities for international students are organized through this office.
 These activities include the international student mixers; “Festival,” which features songs, dances and ethnic foods; and frequent trips to nearby cities such as Washington, D.C., and Baltimore, Maryland.
-Contact the international student advisor, Brad Lancaster, at email@example.com.
+Contact the Directo of International Student Services, Brad Lancaster, at email@example.com.

 Can international students spend the summer in Gettysburg?+